strange-labs-uk/sample-e2e-dapp/README.md

 8. Go back to the second terminal and copy the deployed address of the contract _Interact_
   * E.g Deploying Interact... _Interact: 0x9f6c95002db82022e2805d9b5c4b1f1c823d3197_

-9. Go back to teh first terminal
+9. Go back to the first terminal
   * ` miner.stop()`

 10. Open the project in an IDE of your choice